 FTP supports the ls command to list the contents of a directory.
-Standard options supported are: ls, ls -l, ls - a, and ls -F. In addition to the standard ls options generally provided, HPSS also provides a -lh option.
+The following standard options are supported: ls, ls -l, ls -a, and ls -F. In addition to the standard ls options generally provided, HPSS also provides a -lh option.
 If - lh is specified, then a long directory listing is generated.
 However, in place of the owner field (field #3) and group field (field #4) listed for the -l option, the Class of Service identifier and Account Code are listed.